Privacy Commitment and Personal Information

 Information We Collect, and Limiting Collection

-Except where information is required to fulfill an identified purpose, you get to decide what information you want to share with us.
+Except where information is required to fulfill an identified purpose or as required by law, you get to decide what information you want to share with us.

-Contact details.
-We may collect information you provide, such as your name, phone number, address, city, email address, and marketing preferences if you visit or use our website or app, register or apply for one of our products or services, interact with us through social media or online ads, participate in surveys, or engage with us in any way.
+Contact details and marketing preferences.
+We may collect information you provide, such as your name, phone number, address, city, email address, and marketing preferences if you visit or use our website or mobile application, register or apply for one of our products or services, interact with us through social media or online ads, participate in surveys, or engage with us in any way.
 We may collect that information for uses as described in this Policy.

 Digital and online information.
 We may collect information from your mobile and online activity; for example, information about your web browser, time zone, Internet Protocol (IP) address, mobile device ID, application and website use, and history.
 Cookies (small computer files that a website’s server places on your computer) collect information about your online behaviour.
 You can set your browser to reject cookies, but this may impair our ability to customize and test your experience, like remembering your preferred language or present location-specific information to you.